duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 TRICK: first try the same command but with `ls` instead of `rm` to check you have the right files.

-# Creating files

-How to create a new file?
-In several ways; one of them is the `touch` command What if I want to make a copy of a file?
-Use the `cp` command:
-However, if you want to copy a folder, using `cp` alone will return an error.
-You need to add the `-r` option, which will copy the content of that folder recursively (if unsure, have a look at `man cp`):

 # Some important facts about file names...
 It is worth remembering that: